 This report is available to users in India for ₹40,000 + applicable taxes

-Low tariffs of Rs.2.4/kwh in exchanges can cover only fuel cost; thus limiting any possibility of revenue generation for untied capacities.
-Consequently, consolidation in the sector is expected to be slow and takeover of stressed assets to be limited to the extent of tied-up capacities as witnessed in recentpast.
+Low tariffs in exchanges can only cover fuel cost, thus limiting any possibility of revenue generation for untied capacities.
+Consequently, consolidation in the sector is expected to be slow and takeover of stressed assets will be limited to the extent of tied-up capacities as witnessed in the recent past.